ganigeorgiev/shablon/README.md

 The keys of an `obj` must be "stringifiable" because they are used internally to construct a path to the reactive value.

-The values can be any valid JS value, including nested arrays and objects (aka. it is recursively reactive).
+The values can be any valid JS primitive value, including nested plain arrays and objects (aka. it is recursively reactive).

 Getters are also supported and can be used as reactive computed properties.
 The value of a reactive getter is "cached", meaning that even if one of the getter dependency changes, as long as the resulting value is the same there will be no unnecessary watch events fired.